 open faced reuben sandwich in a frying pan

-How To Make A Reuben Sandwich
+How to Make a Reuben Sandwich

-1. Butter one side of each slice of bread.
+1. Butter one side of each slice of bread and spread the dressing on the other side.

 half of a reuben sandwich on a wood plate

-More Ways to Enjoy Corned Beef
+More Leftover Corned Beef Recipes

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text

-5 from 42 votes
+5 from 43 votes

 Reuben Sandwich